escaheche/frontempleadoperfecto/README.md

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to ``.
+Navigate to `https://escaheche.github.io/frontempleadoperfecto/login`.
 The application will automatically reload if you change any of the source files.

+user:"admin"
+pass:"tu_password"

 ## Code scaffolding